Hmarionx/habpanel-lights/README.md

-# habpanel-widgets
+# habpanel-lights
-A collection of custom HABPanel widgets.
+A slider widgets for HABPanel.